Run application as administrator without administrator rights

 and i set appropriate read rights for the specific group >Region admins<, >Users<, and >Accountants<,

 On share taxlaw i resctrict the allowed call to computer group > Accountants Computers<.

 Now users of the specific group can run applications from their appropriate folder via RunAsRob with system or administrator account.

-Stored Settings in registry:
+Stored Settings in registry.